B2B homepage structure isn’t about following a template. It’s about guiding visitors through a logical journey from awareness to action.

 • One standout customer with brief context

-Placement: Immediately after hero, or integrated into hero section.
+Placement: Right after hero, or integrated into the hero section.

 Common mistakes: